incoming webhooks

 This depends on the external system you want to integrate with Acumbamail.
 Some allow you to view an example of the information to be sent or even configure different options to format the data to be sent in the request.
 However, others do not directly provide this information.

-In case you find it difficult to get an example of the input parameters that will be sent by the system from which the call to Acumbamail will be made, you can make use of a service such as WebhookSite.
+In case it is difficult for you to obtain an example of the input parameters that the system from which the call is going to be made to Acumbamail will be sent, you can use a service such as WebhookSite.
 This generates a test URL that you can call from your external system and will allow you to view the parameters received in the test call.
 Once you see the parameters, you can copy and paste them into the "input payload" field in Acumbamail.

 Finally with the input webhook already created in Acumbamail, you will only have to change the integration that you have previously configured in the external system, so that instead of calling the test URL, it calls the real URL provided by Acumbamail.